-Studying in Europe is very fascinating for international students while a lot of international students dream of studying in the cheapest universities in Europe.
-According to Times Higher Education, Two Italian universities have been crowned the cheapest universities in Europe, according to a new analysis by foreign exchange company FairFX.
+Studying in Europe is fascinating for international students, and a lot of international students dream of studying at the cheapest universities in Europe.
+According to Times Higher Education, two Italian universities have been crowned the cheapest universities in Europe, according to a new analysis by foreign exchange company FairFX.
 These universities have been named the cheapest for both EU and international students because there are no tuition fees, and the universities cover living costs for all students.

 In today’s video, we bring you the top 10 cheapest universities in Europe for international students.